Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Introduction

 \section{Introduction}

-Multi-sensory cross-modal perception plays a critical role in early human cognitive development \cite{lessonsfrombabies}.
-In this paper, we explore how cross-modal representations may facilitate robot perception of deformable surfaces in tasks that arise in household, medical and industrial environments such as quality inspection of garments and tumor palpation.
+Despite significant recent progress in applications of tactile sensing and deep learning to deformable object manipulation \cite{alberto2022,seitasingulate,luo2018vitac,yuan2018}, many techniques still rely on human-labeled data for training these systems.
+If robots could leverage self-supervised data instead, scaling learned methods would be far more practical as robots could autonomously collect their own data.
+How can we achieve self-supervision for training flexible tactile sensing systems?
+Natural intelligence suggests one answer: multi-sensory fusion of vision and touch, learned through self-supervision, plays a critical role in early human cognitive development of manipulation capabilities \cite{lessonsfrombabies,newlysighted2011}.
+In this paper we explore how cross-modal learning from paired visual and tactile images collected in a self-supervised manner can be used to locate and follow garment features like seams, buttons, zippers, and edges.

-Prior work studies visuo-tactile representation learning in a range of applications but typically relies on significant human supervision for data collection \cite{yuan2017connecting,luo2018vitac, takahashi2019deep} or learns task-specific representations \cite{Calandra_2018,bauza2019mapping,Lee2019MakingSO,lin2019learning,Pecyna2022VisualTactileMF}.
-While simulation can mitigate human effort, realistic tactile texture is difficult to simulate for complex objects like deformable surfaces \cite{Seita2020DeepIL}.
-In this work, we propose a self-supervised data collection pipeline that uses a robot with novel hardware to autonomously collect visual and tactile images that are \textit{spatially aligned} (i.e., with a similar field of view; visual is 2$\times$ tactile).
-This spatial alignment allows the learned representation to capture subtle local details in appearance and texture.
+Prior work on visuo-tactile representation learning typically relies on significant human supervision for data collection \cite{yuan2017connecting,luo2018vitac, takahashi2019deep,yang2022touch} or learns task-specific representations \cite{Calandra_2018,bauza2019mapping,Lee2019MakingSO,lin2019learning,Pecyna2022VisualTactileMF}.
+In this work, we propose a self-supervised data collection pipeline that uses a robot with a custom end effector to autonomously collect visual and tactile images that are \textit{spatially aligned}.
+This allows the learned representation to capture subtle local details in appearance and texture, making it useful for cross-modal zero-shot queries for downstream tasks.
 We use the paired data to train a visuo-tactile latent space with a cross-modal contrastive loss, a technique shown to be highly effective for vision and language representations like CLIP \cite{Radford2021LearningTV}.
-We decouple the texture representation from the rotation representation by training the latent space to be rotation-invariant and training a separate network to predict the relative rotation between a visual image and tactile image.
+We decouple texture from rotation by training the latent space to be rotation-invariant and training a separate network to predict the relative rotation between a visual image and tactile image.
+We refer to this method as Self-Supervised Visuo-Tactile Pretraining (\algabbr) because it pretrains representations \textit{once} on self-supervised data, then deploys on multiple tasks.